 B40 Programs leading to degrees beyond the baccalaureate level are offered in most of the recognized fields of learning.
-Advanced study and research are administered through the Graduate School in conjunction with the graduate programs in each of the eight colleges.
-The chief administrative officer of the Graduate School.
+Advanced study and research are administered through the Graduate School in conjunction with the departments in each of the colleges.
+The dean is the chief administrative officer of the Graduate School.
 For more information see the Graduate School website.

 B44 Membership on the graduate faculty is initiated by recommendations of the department with which the faculty member is primarily associated.
 Action on such recommendations is taken by the Graduate Council at its regular meetings.
-Approval for membership is recognition of the right to participate in meetings and elections of the graduate faculty.
+Approval for membership entails the recognition of the faculty member’s right to participate in meetings and elections of the graduate faculty.
 It further indicates that the member is accredited for teaching graduate-level courses and supervising research of graduate students.
 View details on admission to the graduate faculty.